 I am an advocate of batch cooking so I like to make a big batch of this recipe and portion it off into tiny containers for freezing.
-Whenever I fancy a dollop on a burrito bowl, I just microwave it for a few minutes and I’m good to go.
+Whenever I fancy a dollop on a burrito bowl (like my vegan burrito bowl with tinga sauce), I just microwave it for a few minutes and I’m good to go.
+It’s a nice contrast to a cool quick tomato salsa, which you could serve as a starter with tortilla chips.

 This sauce is not for the faint-hearted.
 It’s very spicy!
 Just look at the depth of colour in that chipotle paste!
 If you fancy something with a kick but you’re not sure whether you want to give this recipe a bash, just use a quarter or half the amount of chipotle paste I recommend in the ingredients.